- Mobilizing higher education’s capacity for problem-solving

 - University of California, Santa Cruz, B.A.
 (Biology)

 Ever since he became embroiled at the age of 17 in a controversial proposal regarding the environmental and economic future of a coastal California watershed, David Hart has been searching for ways to increase the value of science in society.
-Along the way, he has conducted research on a wide range of ecological topics; served as a science advisor to government, the private sector, and NGOs; and developed innovative programs to address pressing challenges at the intersection of environmental, social, and economic issues (i.e. sustainability challenges).
+Along the way, he has conducted a wide range of environmental research; served as a science advisor to government, the private sector, and NGOs; and developed innovative programs to address pressing challenges at the intersection of environmental, social, and economic issues (i.e. sustainability challenges).

-For the last decade, David and his colleagues have been growing the capacity of universities to conduct stakeholder-engaged, interdisciplinary research, which led to the creation of the Senator George J. Mitchell Center for Sustainability Solutions.
-More than 150 faculty and 600 students from 17 universities representing the natural and social sciences, engineering, design, and the humanities have participated in this solutions-driven research (e.g. 40+ projects focused on water resources, forestry, agriculture, coastal fisheries, municipal planning, renewable energy and materials management).
-Research support has come from many sources, including > $32 million in grants from the National Science Foundation).
+For more than a decade, David and his colleagues have been growing the capacity of universities to conduct stakeholder-engaged, interdisciplinary research, which led to the creation of the Senator George J. Mitchell Center for Sustainability Solutions.
+More than 200 faculty and 600 students from 17 universities representing the natural and social sciences, engineering, design, and the humanities have participated in this solutions-driven research (e.g. 50+ projects focused on water resources, forestry, agriculture, coastal fisheries, municipal planning, renewable energy, materials management, community and economic development).
+Research support has come from many sources, including more than $32 million in grants from the National Science Foundation.

-Silka, L., McGreavy, B., & Hart, D. Health, the Environment, and Sustainability: Emergent Communication Lessons across Highly Diverse Public Participation Activities.
-Lead chapter to appear in Hunt, K. P., Walker, G., & Depoe, S. Expanding the Boundaries of Communication and Public Participation in Environmental Decision Making.
+Silka, L., McGreavy, B., & Hart, D. 2019.
+Health, the Environment, and Sustainability: Emergent Communication Lessons across Highly Diverse Public Participation Activities.
+In Breaking Boundaries: Innovative Practices in Environmental Communication and Public Participation, Hunt, K., Walker, G., & Depoe, S. (eds) SUNY Press.